integralfx/MemTestHelper/DDR4 OC Guide.md

    1. [Benchmarks](#benchmarks-1)
    2. [Information](#information)

-# Setup
-* Ensure your sticks are in the recommended DIMM slots (usually 2 and 4).
-* Make sure your CPU is fully stable before overclocking RAM, as an unstable CPU can lead to memory errors.
-When pushing high frequency with tight timings, it's possible that your CPU can become unstable.
-* Make sure your UEFI is up to date.

 ## Memory Testing Software
 You should always test with a variety of stress tests to ensure your overclock is stable.
 ### Avoid
-* I wouldn't recommend AIDA64 memory test and [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
+* I wouldn't recommend the AIDA64 memory test and the [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
 ### Recommended
 * [TM5](http://testmem.tz.ru/tm5.rar) with any of the configs listed:
   * [Extreme config by anta777](https://drive.google.com/file/d/1uegPn9ZuUoWxOssCP4PjMjGW9eC_1VJA) (recommended).
 Make sure to load the config.
 It should say 'Customize: Extreme1 @anta777' if loaded.
   Credits: [u/nucl3arlion](https://www.reddit.com/r/overclocking/comments/dlghvs/micron_reve_high_training_voltage_requirement/f4zcs04/).
-  * [Here](https://www.overclock.net/threads/memory-testing-with-testmem5-tm5-with-custom-configs.1751608/) is a link to TM5 pre-packaged with many configs.
+  * [Here](https://drive.google.com/drive/u/0/folders/1E-5ZsrlKwr1SlEWxK3iLebms2k3EkQc) is a link to TM5 pre-packaged with many configs.
   * [LMHz Universal 2 config](https://www.hardwareluxx.de/community/threads/ryzen-ram-oc-m%C3%B6gliche-limitierungen.1216557/page-159#post-27506598)
   * If you experience issues with all threads crashing upon launch with the extreme config it might help to edit the row "Testing Window Size (Mb)=1408".
-Replace the window size with your total RAM (minus some margin for Windows) divided by your processors available threads (e.g. 12800/16 = 800 MB per thread).
+Replace the window size with your total RAM (minus some margin for Windows) divided by your processor's available threads (e.g. 12800/16 = 800 MB per thread).
 * [OCCT](https://www.ocbase.com/) with the dedicated memory test using either SSE or AVX instructions.
   * Note that AVX and SSE can vary in error detection speed.
 On Intel-based systems, SSE appears better for testing IMC voltages while AVX appears better for DRAM voltage.
   * The Large AVX2 CPU test is a great stability test for your CPU and RAM at the same time.
 The more you tune your ram the harder it'll be to stable in this test.
+Be sure to run Normal Mode as Extreme will not use as much RAM.
+  * The VRAM test at maximum utilization in conjunction with Prime95 Large FFTs will stress FCLK and is recommended when testing FCLK stability.
 ### Alternatives
 * [GSAT](https://github.com/stressapptest/stressapptest).
   1. [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab).